firebase/quickstart-android/firestore/README.md

 ## Introduction

-Fire Eats is a restaurant recommendation app built on Cloud Firestore.
+Friendly Eats is a restaurant recommendation app built on Cloud Firestore.
 For more information about Firestore visit [the docs][firestore-docs].

 ## Getting Started